 The CEO is able to attend meetings in an advisory capacity as and when invited by the committee; however, they will not be present at their own pay determination.

 Only full members of the committee who have been approved by the board of trustees have the right to vote on any matters.
-The committee may decide to appoint non-voting members, as approved by the board of trustees, who are able to provide advice on matters.
+The committee may decide to appoint non-voting members (associate members), as approved by the board of trustees, who are able to provide advice on matters (such as the CEO), but do not have voting rights.

-The quorum of the committee will be one half of the numbers of the committee rounded up to the nearest full number, e.g. if the committee consists of five members, then a minimum of three members must attend the meeting in order to meet the quorum.
+The quorum of the committee will be one half of the total number of full members of the committee rounded up to the nearest whole number, e.g. if the committee consists of five full members, then a minimum of three full members must attend the meeting in order to meet the quorum.

 2. Term of Office

 The committee will be appointed annually by the board of trustees and shall hold office from either the date of their appointment until their resignation, or their omission from membership of the committee on subsequent consideration by the board of trustees – whichever occurs first.

+Associate members terms of office will be determined by the pay committee as required annually.

 3. Meetings